EllaBrands/stanDev/Stan-Parser-Pedantic-Mode.md

 Warning message:  "Try to make all your parameters scale free.
 You have a constant in your program that is less than 0.1 or more than 10 in absolute value on line **.
 This suggests that you might have parameters in your model that have not been scaled to roughly order 1.
 We suggest rescaling using a multiplier; see section *** of the manual for an example.

 - If there are other common and easily-identifiable Stan programming errors, we should aim to catch them too.

+Pedantic mode for Rstanarm:

+- Flag predictors that are not on unit scale

+- Check if a predictor is constant

 Comments from Bob: